 Retirement Medical Savings Account (RMSA)

-Effective January 1, 2016, the Retirement Medical Savings Account Plan (RMSA) has been amended to allow reimbursement of eligible out of pocket health care expenses to RMSA plan participants who have terminated employment at Washington University, regardless of age or retirement status, without having to forfeit the University contribution balance if applicable.
+Effective January 1, 2016, the Retirement Medical Savings Account Plan (RMSA) has been amended to allow reimbursement of eligible out of pocket health care expenses to RMSA plan participants who have terminated employment at WashU, regardless of age or retirement status, without having to forfeit the university contribution balance if applicable.

-If you terminate employment and would like to submit claims against your RMSA balance, please complete the “RMSA claims activation form” found on the Human Resources website at hr.wustl.edu.
+If you terminate employment and would like to submit claims against your RMSA balance, please complete the “RMSA claims activation form” found on the Human Resources website.
 Because the administrative fee is higher for those in claims status, we would advise you not to complete the form until you are certain you are ready to start submitting claims.
-Per plan rules, terminated employees (not active employees or WUSTL retirees) are responsible for paying their own administrative fees.
+Per plan rules, terminated employees (not active employees or WashU retirees) are responsible for paying their own administrative fees.

 For questions about your account balance or how to submit claims after you have completed the necessary forms and received the letter containing your debit card, please contact TIAA-CREF at 877-554-1004.

 If you have completed the probationary period, you will be paid for any accrued vacation up to a maximum of 22 days.

 You will not be paid for accumulated sick days.